Code5mith/DataManipulation101/README.md

 # <h1> DataManipulation101 </h1>

-<h2> This repository will go through detailed examples of how you can use the pandas and numpy librery to manuplate and organise your data-set based on
+<h2> This repository will go through detailed examples of how you can use the pandas and numpy librery to process and organise your data-set based on
 your needs
 .</h2>